increments/circleci-parallel/README.md

   end
 end

-# Join all nodes in the same build and gather all node data into the master node.
+# Sync all nodes in the same build and gather all node data into the master node.
 # Invoking this method blocks until the join and data downloads are complete.
 CircleCI::Parallel.join
 ```